indygreg/PyOxidizer/docs/config_type_python_executable.rst

 This setting is ignored when the built binary does not have a dependency on Windows runtime DLLs.

-See :ref:`packaging_windows_portability` for more on runtime DLL requirements.
+See :ref:`pyoxidizer_distributing_windows` for more on runtime DLL requirements.

 .. _config_type_python_executable_windows_subsystem: